yvesguillo/crawlect-gui/README.md

 ### Purpose

-Provide a desktop GUI to run Crawlect with no CLI knowledge required.
+Provide a desktop GUI to enhance Crawlect use flow.

 ### Technologies